On March 1, 2018 I bought a 1984 Jeep CJ-7. Here is my build thread.

 Also on the to-do list: look for a YJ-style family roll cage; paint the rear bumper now that the top of it is exposed after the body lift; probably a few other things.

-I update this page about once a week.
+I update this page from time to time.
 You can follow me on Instagram for more photos and stories about the CJ-7.